Cancer Pain (PDQ®): Supportive care - Patient Information [NCI]

 - Muscle jerks.

 - Problems with breathing, which may be worsened by sleep apnea, obesity, or combining opioids with sedatives.

 - Hot flashes.

 Talk to your doctor about side effects that bother you or become severe.
 Your doctor may decrease the dose of the opioid, change to a different opioid, or change the way the opioid is given to help decrease the side effects.
-See the following PDQ summaries for more information about coping with these side effects:
+For more information about coping with these side effects, see the following:

 - Gastrointestinal Complications

 - Nausea and Vomiting Related to Cancer Treatment